home-assistant/home-assistant.io/source/_integrations/weather.template.markdown

 To enable a Template Weather provider in your installation, add the following to your `configuration.yaml` file:

-(Note, be sure to update my_region in the forecast_template to an appropriate value for your setup).
+(Note, be sure to update my_region in the condition and forecast templates to an appropriate value for your setup).

 {% raw %}